-Work-Able program participants are not required to report increases in income or assets between regular recertifications.
+Work-Able program participants are not required to report increases in income between recertifications.

 Zero Income households must report any increase of income within ten (10) days of the increase for the purpose of an interim adjustment in their share of the rent.